Build a Shipping Feature in 10 Minutes

 Everything above took 10 minutes to code manually.
 With Claude Code, Cursor, or another AI coding tool, you can describe the entire shipping feature in natural language and have the AI generate it.
 Tell it: "Add a freight shipping module to this app.
 Use Warp's API.
 Support quoting, booking, and tracking."
 The AI reads the docs and writes the integration.

-The Warp CLI adds another option.
-AI agents running in terminals can call warp quote, warp book, and warp track as shell commands without writing any integration code at all.
+The Warp Agent CLI adds another option.
+AI agents running in terminals can call warp-agent ltl quote, warp-agent book, and warp-agent track as shell commands without writing any integration code at all.

 What modes are available